eobermuhlner/big-math/README.md

 Advanced Java math functions (`pow`, `sqrt`, `log`, `sin`, ...) for `BigDecimal` using arbitrary precision.

+This document will focus on the `BigDecimalMath` class.
+Full documentation can be found [here](docs/manual/toc.md).

 ## Overview BigDecimalMath

 This implementation provides efficient and accurate implementations for: